Matyxus/Tsp/README.md

         "seed": 42,
         "max_iter": 30000
     },
-    # This section defined the algorithm and its parameters
+    # This section defines the algorithm and its parameters
     "algorithm": {
         # Name of the algorithm we want to use
         "name": "SimulatedAnnealing",